Is there an application deadline?

 In what intercollegiate sports does the college participate?

-Women: cross-country, track & field, soccer, basketball, volleyball, tennis, golf, fast-pitch softball
+Women: cross-country, track & field, soccer, basketball, volleyball, tennis, golf, fast-pitch softball, cheer, and lacrosse (spring 2023)

-Does the college offer intramurals and, if so, which sports are the most popular?
+Does the college offer intramurals and, if so, which sports are currently offered?

-Basketball, billiards, flag football, golf, miniature golf, powder puff football, racquetball, sand-court volleyball, softball, ultimate Frisbee, and tennis.
+Basketball, flag football, powder puff football, indoor volleyball, sand-court volleyball, softball, ultimate frisbee, soccer, dodge ball, and spike ball.

 What general athletic facilities exist for overall student use?